brainglobe/cellfinder-core/benchmarks/README.md

 `asv` works roughly as follows:
 1. It creates a virtual environment (as defined in the config)
-2. It installs the software package version of a specific commit
+2. It installs the software package version of a specific commit (or of a local commit)
 3. It times the benchmarking tests and saves the results to json files
 4. The json files are 'published' into an html dir
 5. The html dir can be visualised in a static website